 Entrance, Fountain and Mickey’s Castle

 We didn’t really plan ahead before going to the resort.
-We basically wandered around, doing photo-ops at sites that were popular among tourists (but FYI, no, we’re not doing it for the gram).
-Our first stop is the fountain just by the entrance of the resort, and then Mickey’s castle (I just assigned that name as I do not know what the structure is called).
+We basically wandered around, doing photo-ops at sites that were popular among tourists (but FYI, no, we were not doing it for the gram).
+Our first stop was the fountain just by the entrance of the resort, and then Mickey’s castle (I just assigned that name as I do not know what the structure is called).

 Mickey and Minnie Afternoon Meetup, Shopping for Souvenirs and Walking About Town

-Mickey and Minnie are quite a character (well, they are cartoon characters in the flesh after all).
+Mickey and Minnie were quite the characters (well, they were cartoon characters in the flesh after all).
 Both would make all sorts of cute and coy gestures to amuse their audience.
 At one point, Minnie pretended to be jealous of us, as if we were hogging Mickey to ourselves.
 Too funny.